Agog! Press

 Agog!
 Press was an independent Australian book publisher, specializing in speculative fiction short story collections.
-Founded in 2002 by Cat Sparks, the press published nine anthologies of speculative fiction.
+Founded in 2002 by Cat Sparks, the press published ten anthologies of speculative fiction by Australian writers.

 Agog!
-Press shut down in 2008 after publishing its final anthology, Canterbury 2100: Pilgrimages in a new world, because Cat Sparks and Rob Hood intended to focus more on their own writing.
+Press shut down in 2008 after publishing its final anthology, Canterbury 2100: Pilgrimages in a new world, because Cat Sparks and Rob Hood wished to focus more on their own writing.

-In 2006 Agog!
-Press forged a collaboration with United States publisher Prime Books, which has led to international (US) distribution of Agog! titles in both hard and soft cover.
+In 2006, Agog!
+Press forged a collaboration with United States publisher Prime Books, which led to international (US) distribution of Agog! titles in both hard and soft cover.